 And welcome back to the Sean Hannity Show.

-I'm Greg Jarrett sitting in for Sean today, who's down in McCallan, Texas, near the border, the Rio Gran River, where the president has been getting a briefing from border security on illegal immigration and how to stop the illegal crossings into the United States and all of the crimes that come with it,
+I'm Greg Jarrett sitting in for Sean today, who's down in McCallan, Texas, near the border, Rio Grande River, where the president has been getting a briefing from border security on illegal immigration and how to stop the illegal crossings into the United States and all of the crimes that come with it,

 not to mention the American deaths by virtue of the illegal drug traffic across our border, mostly heroin, which is claiming 300 lives of Americans a week.

-Those are facts, those are statistics.
+Those are statistics.

-Uh, you can find them from the Department of Justice and other law enforcement agencies.
+You can find them from the Department of Justice and other law enforcement agencies.

 This doesn't have anything to do with national security and the safety and security of Americans.